SouthbankSoftware/provendb-sdk-node/src/merkle/README.md

 // ]
 tree.getLevel(1);

 // Retrieve the merkle path from a specific leaf.
-The boolean flag specifies whether the input
-// has already been hashed.
 // Returns an array of left and right values all the way to the root:
 // [
 //   {